jaedb/spotmop/README.md

 Changelog
 --------

+*2.0*
+* Full migration into AngularJS Framework
+* Introduction of Spotify Discover endpoint.
+This facilitates browsing playlists by genre.
+* Performance improvements

 *1.5*
 * Upgrade to track selection events, now uses proper syntax and command structure.
 * Cross-browser drag-and-drop sorting of tracks in playlists and queue.